Siyâvash: Royal appointment

-Siyâvash and Afrasiab
+War between Iran and Turan

 The second part of the Epic of Siavash is dedicated to his separation from his homeland, his unjust treatment at the hands of his own father, Kay Kavus, and his ultimate execution.

 Afrasiab, the tyrannical ruler of Turan, a mythical land north of Iran, declares war on the Iranians again.
 Kay Kavus decides to make an example of Afrasiab's allies in the City of Balkh, and plans to invade it, but is dissuaded from personally attending the battle field by Rostam, the ultimate hero of the Shahnameh.
 Siavash volunteers for duty, and is immediately sent towards Balkh, and certain war.

 On the Turanian side, Garsivaz, the ruler of the Bulgars joins forces with the Tatars under the command of Barman.
 The intense battle results in a crushing defeat for the Turanians who are captured by Siyâvash.
 Disturbed by ill-omens in his sleep, Afrasiab dreams of his own defeat, and upon hearing the news from Balkh, sends horses, armour, and swords, suing for peace.
 Garsivaz represents Afrasiab at the peace talks.
 Siavash agrees to keep one hundred hostages and the return of lands taken from Iran by the Turanians in return for peace.
 The cities of Samarkand, Bukhara, Haj, and the Punjab are returned to Iranian rule while the hostages are taken into custody by Siavash.

 The Iranian Shah is disgusted with Siavash's behaviour, because he had hoped that Afrasiab would be killed in battle.
 He writes a letter to Siavash at the height of his fury, and orders him to return home, while assigning Toos as the new commander of the Iranian forces.
 He also demands the transfer of the hostages for execution.
 The letter goes against everything Siavash had been taught to do by Rostam.
 Breaking a peace treaty, declaring war, and murdering hostages all sicken him.
 Siavash knows that he is incapable of these tyrannical acts requested by the Shah, and sees no option but to abandon his homeland and seek refuge in Turan.